google/weather-tools/xql/README.md

 9. [ ] **Nested Queries**: Add support to write nested queries.
 10. [ ] **Custom Aggregate Functions**: Support custom aggregate functions

-# `weather-lm` - Querying Xarray Datasets with SQL
+# `weather-lm` - Querying weather data using Natural Language prompts

 Querying weather data using Natural Language prompts.
 This uses a gemini (large language model from Google) to generate SQL like queries and `xql` to execute that query.